-The current crisis facing the National Endowment for the Humanities underscores a crucial need to increase awareness among policymakers and the public regarding the value of the NEH, in particular, and the humanities, more generally.
+Crises facing the National Endowment for the Humanities have underscored a crucial need to increase awareness among policymakers and the public regarding the value of the NEH, in particular, and the humanities, more generally.

 Recently, advocates most familiar with the NEH's work have sought to explain its impact through op-eds in national and local news outlets.
 At the same time, many have found it difficult to identify both compelling, overarching arguments about the NEH’s impact and examples specifying the ways NEH grants affect communities.

-Journalists covering threats to the National Endowment for the Humanities and the National Endowment for the Arts have faced similar roadblocks.
-As a result, they have largely focused on examples of the NEA’s impact.
-This imbalance has real consequences: policymakers and the public have had less access to information about the projects the NEH funds and the crucial role this funding plays in catalyzing innovative scholarship, teaching, public programming, and preservation and access projects.
+Journalists covering threats to the National Endowment for the Humanities have faced similar roadblocks.
+As a result, policymakers and the public have had less access to information about the projects the NEH funds and the crucial role this funding plays in catalyzing innovative scholarship, teaching, public programming, and preservation and access projects.

-To help advocates and journalists articulate how the NEH benefits a range of communities, we are creating a searchable, digital clearing house that will profile impactful NEH projects.
-Profiles will reflect grants that are diverse across three dimensions: geography, area of impact, and type of humanities activity (e.g. research, education, public programming, preservation, and digital).
+A digital clearinghouse that profiles influential National Endowment for the Humanities projects across the nation, NEH for All articulates how the Endowment benefits a wide range of communities.
+Profiles reflect grants that are diverse across three dimensions: geography, area of impact, and type of humanities activity (e.g. research, education, public programming, preservation, and digital).
+Cumulatively, they demonstrate the NEH’s impact across a number of areas, including:

 - Preserving cultural heritage;